 But there are actually even more processes involved in metabolism and dieting than just this calorie expenditure equation.

 Hormones are one of the major factors involved in metabolism besides the energy expenditure equation.
-Many hormones are involved in your consumption and utilization of food--things you know, like insulin, and things you’ve probably never heard of, like ghrelin, gastric inhibitory peptide, leptin, PYY, and CCK.
+Many hormones are involved in your consumption and utilization of food—things you know, like insulin, and things you’ve probably never heard of, like ghrelin, gastric inhibitory peptide, leptin, PYY, and CCK.

 For now, we’ll focus on leptin and ghrelin, and how that drop in “calories in” can cause other negative side effects in your body.

 Leptin is a hormone, released by fat cells, that gives you that feeling of satisfaction when you eat.
-Leptin is released in proportion with how much food you consume, so the less food you eat, the less leptin is released.
+Leptin is released in proportion to how much food you consume, so the less food you eat, the less leptin is released.
 The harder you diet, the less satisfied you feel.

 Then there’s ghrelin, which many call the “hunger hormone”.
 Ghrelin regulates when you feel hungry, and taking in food lowers the levels of ghrelin in the body.
-So unlike leptin, ghrelin is inversely related to food: the less you eat, the more ghrelin your body releases.
+So, unlike leptin, ghrelin is inversely related to food: the less you eat, the more ghrelin your body releases.
 When you restrict calories, your ghrelin levels increase, and you feel hungrier.

 Dieting is, at its simplest, restricting calories.
 The “calories in” side of the energy balance equation is down.
 So your body kickstarts a bunch of processes to achieve energy balance.